sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 You can spot obvious (or not) holes in the requirements.

+26. Requirements gathering.
+Poor communication between client, or stakeholders might result in that the requirements fail to reflect its expectation.

+27. Requirements runaway
+Requirements constantly increase its number, and the requested features may not be implemented in the allocated time for the project.

 SYSTEM ARCHITECTURE and DESIGN

-26. Architecture or design lacks flexibility
+28. Architecture or design lacks flexibility

 The architecture is incapable of supporting change requests and needs to be reworked.
 For example: in a computer system a Round-robin schecdule is a very neat architecture, and really good in some ways: as predictability and time estimation, but if lacks flexibility when the system needs to include new functionality.

-27. Architecture or design is not fit for purpose
+29. Architecture or design is not fit for purpose

 The architecture is low quality.
 Don't use anti-patterns.

-28. Architecture or design is infeasible
+30. Architecture or design is infeasible

 The architecture is impossible to implement, excessively costly or doesn't support the requirements.
 For example: the data-processing requirements are impossible to achieve for the requested system.

-29. Architecture or design fails peer review
+31. Architecture or design fails peer review

 It's a good idea to have peers or architectural experts that review your designs.

 LEADERSHIP, DECISIONS AND RESOLUTIONS

-30. Decision delays impact project
+32. Decision delays impact project

 Establish guidelines for decision turnaround time (as a max answer time-limit).
 Identify the risk that guidelines will be exceeded.

-31. Decisions are ambiguous
+33. Decisions are ambiguous

 People may have a tendency to make decisions that are intentionally ambiguous (a responsibility avoidance technique), as for example: the resolution to optimice two parameters that are in opposition (For example: I want to do a lot with very little and very fast).
 This can be identified as a risk and managed.

-32. Decisions are low quality
+34. Decisions are low quality

 Decisions aren't fit for purpose.

-33. Decisions are incomplete
+35. Decisions are incomplete

 Issue resolutions that don't address the issue or create more issues.

 SUPPLIERS

-34. Suppliers fail to meet the needed quantities
+36. Suppliers fail to meet the needed quantities

-35. Suppliers fail to meet the expected quality.
+37. Suppliers fail to meet the expected quality.

-36. Suppliers don't meet a fitting price for the project.
+38. Suppliers don't meet a fitting price for the project.

-37. Supply time don't meet the timeline needs for the project.
+39. Supply time don't meet the timeline needs for the project.

 ## list of possible technical issues with general elements.